rfabbri/vxd/README.txt

 -->

-# Discolaimer: VXD is under development
+# Disclaimer: VXD is under development